Stretford and Urmston: Boundaries

+Historic

 1997–2010: The Metropolitan Borough of Trafford wards of Bucklow, Clifford, Davyhulme East, Davyhulme West, Flixton, Longford, Park, Stretford, Talbot, and Urmston.

 2010–2023: The Metropolitan Borough of Trafford wards of Bucklow-St. Martins, Clifford, Davyhulme East, Davyhulme West, Flixton, Gorse Hill, Longford, Stretford, and Urmston.

+Current

-2023–present: Following a local government boundary review which came into effect in May 2023, the constituency now comprises the following wards of Metropolitan Borough of Trafford:
+Following a local government boundary review which came into effect in May 2023, the constituency now comprises the following wards of Metropolitan Borough of Trafford: